 Our pastoral care is outstanding and we pride ourselves on the togetherness we have as a school and the care and respect our pupils show for each other.
 As a school we have many rewards and few rules and we are incredibly proud of the wonderful behaviour our children display.

 Pupils arrive in school from 8.10am.
-Registration takes place at 8.15am followed by a tutor period until 8.30am.
+Registration takes place at 8.20am followed by a tutor period until 8.30am.
 The school day finishes at 4.30pm, with late stay provision until 6pm if needed.

 Delicious healthy hot food is freshly prepared by our chef and her team.
 We encourage children to eat a healthy and balanced diet with lots of fruit and vegetables included.

 We have whole school assemblies twice a week.
 These present an important opportunity for our pupils to reflect on key issues and to develop their spiritual, moral, social and cultural values.
 Our assemblies bring together the whole school from Reception to Form Eight.
 Pupils have the opportunity to take part in class presentations throughout the year which help children increase confidence in public speaking.
 We welcome parents and grandparents to join us to see their children in action and find out about a topic or theme they have been focusing on in class.

 We organise our pupils into a House system and hold regular house meetings of the different houses; Ridgeway, Maumbury, Frome and Purbeck.
 Each child is allocated a house when they start (siblings are put into same house – emphasising the family feel of the school) and have opportunities to compete against the other houses in school organised team events such as swimming galas.
 In Form Eight, we give all our pupils leadership opportunities which help to further strengthen our school family.